-State Operating Funds spending increased from \$73.5 billion in 2006-07 to \$77.0 billion in 2007-08, an increase of \$3.5 billion or 5 percent.
-Excluding transfers to other funds, the General Fund portion of State Operating Funds increased by \$2.6 billion.
-The remaining growth consisted of higher spending for programs supported by special revenues (\$1.3 billion), partly offset by an annual decrease in debt service funds (\$359 million).
-The largest contributors to the spending increase in State-supported special revenue funds were the school tax relief fund (STAR) which provided an additional \$664 million to taxpayers across New York State, State Transit operating aid which grew by \$478 million reflecting additional aid provided to the Metropolitan Transportation Authority, and lottery funds which provided an additional \$172 million to finance education costs.
-Debt service disbursements decreased primarily due to lower debt service payments for SUNY Educational Facilities and the Local Government Assistance Corporation.
+State Operating Funds spending increased from \$77.0 billion in 2007-08 to \$78.2 billion in 2008-09, an increase of \$1.2 billion or 1.5 percent.
+Excluding transfers to other funds, the General Fund portion of State Operating Funds decreased by \$2.2 billion.
+At the same time, there was higher annual spending for programs supported by special revenues (\$2.9 billion) and debt service funds (\$450 million), more than offsetting the General Fund decline.
+The largest contributors to the spending increase include additional School Aid (\$1.7 billion) and additional debt service payments (\$426 million), partly offset by reduced Medicaid spending (\$800 million) which is primarily attributable to the State's receipt of Federal ARRA funds at the end of 2008-09 that offset State Operating Funds spending for Medicaid.

-Over the three-year period beginning in 2005-06, State Operating Funds spending has grown by an average 5.1 percent annually.
-In recent years, the State has financed roughly 35 percent of its operations outside of the General Fund.
+Over the three-year period beginning in 2006-07, State Operating Funds spending has grown by an average 3.1 percent annually.
 Historically, the State has financed an increasing share of its operations outside of the General Fund.

-Major programmatic changes that have increased activity outside the General Fund include the financing of certain Medicaid and other health care costs under HCRA and the creation of the STAR program that is funded by directing PIT receipts to a special revenue fund.
+Major programmatic changes that have increased activity outside the General Fund include the financing of certain Medicaid and other health care costs under HCRA and through the use of Federal ARRA funds, and the creation of the STAR program that is funded by directing PIT receipts to a special revenue fund.